incidrthreat/HFCTF_Challs/2019/ICMPcap/README.md

 SETUP:
 ```
-Setup for new PCAP of only the ICMP traffic:
+New PCAP of only the ICMP traffic:
     Files can be found in the build folder.
     - Run server.py
     - Start wireshark.